-Guided Language Acquisition Design (GLAD®) is a model of professional learning in the area of language acquisition and literacy for grades K-8.
+Guided Language Acquisition Design (GLAD®) is a model of professional learning in the area of language acquisition and literacy for grades K-12.

 GLAD® in Any Language

 The GLAD® instructional model is easily modified to meet the needs of students in any language of instruction, making it a premier pedagogical approach for dual-language education.
-Many dual language programs in San Diego have therefore provided Project GLAD® training to all their K-8 teachers.
+Many dual language and world language programs in San Diego have therefore provided Project GLAD® training to all their K-12 teachers.

 The San Diego County Office of Education is pleased to be able to offer the Tier I Professional Learning for Project GLAD® according to the Orange County Department of Education's National Training Center Model, which consists of:

 - A prerequisite, two-day research and theory workshop where participants receive the Project

 - An in-classroom demonstration of a GLAD® thematic unit for 4 mornings with afternoons spent planning and making teacher-created instructional materials.